 - Student will need to have access to the internet and an up-to-date computer that will run D2L during non-school hours or make provisions to complete all work during campus hours, Monday through Thursday, from one of the many computer labs across campus. - Preferred browsers for D2L and Connect websites is Firefox/Mozilla/Chrome with all plug-ins up to date for D2L, Safari (Apple devices) may not work well in some instances.
 Student should have at least two different browsers available on their computer to assist with troubleshooting. - Student will need Office 365 (specifically PowerPoint, Word and Excel) available free to registered NFC students, works with Mac and PC but not very well with Chromebooks.
-Student will download PowerPoint, Word and Excel directly onto their computer. - Online Homework will be completed using the textbook publisher website which requires an internet browser with pop-ups disabled, a pointing device (mouse or touch screen), and current versions of Flash, Shockwave, and Java installed on your computer.
-You should access all assignments through the D2L links provided.

-- LockDown Browser is required for all exams students will ensure they have downloaded and performed system checks for the LockDown Browser before their first module exam. - Chromebooks do not traditionally work with Lockdown Browser (it is up to the student to ensure their computer runs the browser or make alternate plans for access to a computer that can run the browser) - Any technical issues should be troubleshooted immediately - NFC Technical Support: Contact NFC Computer Services at (850) 973-1672 or email help@nfcc.on.spiceworks.com for computer hardware, D2L and general email assistance. - Cengage Technical Support: Visit https://www.cengage.com/help-center/ for assistance and other support.
+Student will download PowerPoint, Word and Excel directly onto their computer. - Online Homework and some virtual labs will be completed using the textbook publisher website which requires an internet browser with pop-ups disabled, a pointing device (mouse or touch screen), and current versions of Flash, Shockwave, and Java installed on your computer.
+You should access all assignments through the D2L links provided. - LockDown Browser is required for all exams students will ensure they have downloaded and performed system checks for the LockDown Browser before their first module exam.
+Chromebooks do not traditionally work with Lockdown Browser (it is up to the student to ensure their computer runs the browser or make alternate plans for access to a computer that can run the browser) - Any technical issues should be troubleshooted immediately - NFC Technical Support: Contact NFC Computer Services at (850) 973-1672 or email computerservices@nfc.edu for computer hardware, D2L and general email assistance. - McGraw-Hill Technical Support: Visit https://mhedu.force.com/CXG/s/ContactUs for assistance via either E-mail, Live Chat or by phone.